 Bottom line: as a victim of sexual assault you have been wrongfully violated.
 You have every right to seek reparation for the crime that's been perpetrated against you.
 You need to know that God is not condemning you.
 He does not blame you for what has happened.
 He loves you, He's on your side, and He has promised never to leave you or forsake you (Hebrews 13:5), even in the midst of something as horrendous as rape and sexual assault.
 He wants to help you throw off your self-imposed burden of guilt and shame.

-If, as a first step in this direction, you think it might be helpful to speak with a member of our staff, don't hesitate to give Focus on the Family's Counseling Department a call.
+If, as a first step in this direction, you think it might be helpful to speak with a member of our staff, don't hesitate to give Focus on the Family's Counseling department a call.
 We can provide you with a list of professionals practicing in your area, and our trained Christian counselors would be more than happy to discuss your situation with you over the phone.
-They're available to speak with you at this number.